 Basics

-• All content on a webpage should be contained inside landmarks.
+• All content on a webpage should be contained inside HTML regions (or ARIA landmark roles).

 • Use ARIA roles to describe the type of widget presented.

-• Use an aria-label attribute to identify form controls without label.
+• Use an aria-label attribute to identify form controls that don't have a label.

-• Use tabindex or ARIA roles to ensure an element can receive keyboard focus.
+• Use tabindex to ensure an element can receive keyboard focus.

 • Alert users to dynamic changes in content by defining live regions, especially error messages.